jmorvay/Frinx-docs/FRINX_ODL_Distribution/Beryllium/Operations_Manual/clustering-overview.md

     netty.tcp {hostname = "127.0.0.1"}`

-In the following line, replace *127.0.0.1* with the hostname or IP address of any of the machines that will be part of the cluster:
+In the following line, replace *127.0.0.1* with the hostname or IP address of either of the other two machines (without repeating the same IP address):

     cluster {seed-nodes = ["akka.tcp://opendaylight-cluster-data@127.0.0.1:2550"]}

-In the following line, replace member-1 with member-2 or member-3 so that you have a different member specified on each of the three machines.
+In the following line, replace member-1 with member-2 or member-3 as appropriate so that you have a different member specified on each of the three machines.

     roles = ["member-1"]